List of alien races in DC Comics: Sputans

 The Sputans are a sentient race made up of larva and bacteria.
+Green Lantern Larvox is a Sputan.

 Star Conquerors

 The Star Conquerors are starfish-like aliens that are speculated to be Starro's race.

 Statejians

 The Statejians are a warlike race of Qualar IV.

 Suirpalamians

 The Suirpalamians are the presumed name of a species of sentient primates from the planet Suirpalam.
 They are represented by the deceased Green Lantern B'Shi.

 Sumal

 The Sumal are an alien race exterminated by the Progeny located in the Progenitor's Galaxy.

+Sun-Eaters

+The Sun-Eaters are a cloud-like species created by the Controllers to destroy stars by absorbing radiation.
+Two of them served as antagonists in "The Death of Ferro Lad" and "The Final Night" storylines.
+Another Sun-Eater was used to weaken and imprison Superboy-Prime in "Infinite Crisis".